mspiller23/MEE-342-Final-Project/Phase-3-Report.md

 Although the prototype worked well, several design limitations were still identified:

-- Approximately 3 degrees of gear lash was observed between the input shaft and intermediate shaft.
+- Approximately 3 degrees of play was observed between the input shaft gear and intermediate shaft gear.
 - Clearance holes were used instead of bearings, which limited the realism of the shaft support.
 - No keyways were used, so the shaft-gear connections were not representative of a final high-load design.
 - Superglue was used to assemble the components, which may not be reliable under higher torque or long-term motorized operation.